7 Best Nerf Sniper Rifles (2025 Guide)

 Nerf Fortnite Heavy SR

-The Heavy SR is all about the looks.
+Where the Heavy SR shines is in its appearance.
 It’s big, bold, intimidating, and has all the characteristics of an actual sniper rifle.
 And the color scheme, in my opinion, is also fantastic.

 Check Price